-Some very significant factors affecting the quality of surface water are beyond the City's local control, such as:
+Some very significant factors affecting water quality are beyond the City's local control, such as:

 - Weather the intensity and frequency of storms can significantly affect stormwater systems, cause dirty water, and contribute to damage by eroding stream banks and moving sediment. - Ocean conditions and fisheries and hatchery management all impact salmon survival, which is sometimes used as a measure of stormwater management success.